tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * [async_dashboard.py](Activities/05-Ins_Asyncio/Solved/async_dashboard.py)

 Explain to students that now that we have a basic live trading script working, we want to include live visualizations as well.
-However, there are some problems with plotting live data that needs to be addressed first.
+However, there are some problems with plotting live data that need to be addressed first.

 Start by running the `blocked_dashboard.py` code to show the long loading time.